 As we have seen in this blog, there are many benefits to replacing analog circuits with digital signal processing algorithms.It’s important that a development team learn how to evaluate whether they should use an analog circuit or DSP software.
 The decision may require carefully weighing the benefits to make sure that they will outweigh the additional cost and complexity of the software.
 If the scale tips towards the DSP software, then the replacing analog components makes a lot of sense.

-If you are interested in learning more about how to choose between analog circuits and DSP software, attend our free webinar: How to choose between analog hardware or digital signal processing software, which will be streamed live on January 24th, 2019 and will be available on-demand afterwards.
+If you are interested in learning more about how to choose between analog circuits and DSP software, watch our free webinar: How to choose between analog hardware or digital signal processing software.